By: Bobby Jones – Construction Law

 The best way to protect oneself against such a situation is to hire a reputable home inspector who is not affiliated with a realtor or any other person with an interest in completing the sale.
 I would recommend a home inspector who is a licensed general contractor in the State of Florida.
 Not all home inspectors are licensed general contractors and possess the expertise to identify all construction defects and violations of the Florida Building Code, ASK!
 The goal of the inspection should not be to green light the sale, but to alert the buyer to each and every potential construction defect present in the residence.

 If you need advice concerning your duties and rights as a seller or a buyer and what practical steps you should take to increase your chances of a smooth purchase or sale of a home, contact us.
 We are located in St. Petersburg and we can help.
 If you are currently being threatened with a lawsuit or currently in a lawsuit, we can also help.
 We have experience representing both buyers and sellers in residential and commercial real estate in relation to nondisclosure, construction defects, negligence, code violations, misrepresentation and fraud, broker and agent claims, breach of contract and rescission claims.

-If you feel that your employer has not paid you hours for which your are entitled, you should immediately call an experienced wage and overtime attorney at Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.
-We will evaluate your case for free and you will never pay us a dime unless we recover compensation for your unpaid hours.
+If you feel that you have been sold a house with construction defects, you should immediately call Jones Law Group at (727) 571-1333 during regular business hours or (727) 753-8657 on weekends or after regular business hours.

 Jones Law Group